norkadev/java-basics/README.md

 # Order of execution of Initialization blocks and Constructors in Java.
 In Java, the order of execution for initialization blocks and constructors is as follows:

-1. Static Initialization Blocks: These are executed only once when the class is first loaded into memory.
+1. **Static Initialization Blocks:** These are executed only once when the class is first loaded into memory.
 They are used to initialize static variables.
-2. Instance Initialization Blocks: These are executed every time an object of the class is created, before the constructor.
+2.** Instance Initialization Blocks:** These are executed every time an object of the class is created, before the constructor.
-3. Constructors: These are executed after the instance initialization blocks, and they are used to initialize the object's state.
+3. **Constructors**: These are executed after the instance initialization blocks, and they are used to initialize the object's state.
 Here's an example to illustrate this:
  ```java
 class MyClass {